xonixx/blog/goawk_cover.md

 So I thought, why not just render AST back to AWK source and then simply start the whole process from step 1.
 Luckily, GoAWK already had `String()` implementation for all AST nodes, so it could render AST back to AWK.
 Unluckily, this AWK source [was not guaranteed to be correct](https://github.com/benhoyt/goawk/issues/142), because its only purpose was to output the parsed AST tree for debug purposes (flag `-d`).

-This is when I added the first dirty hack - I patched the instrumented AST (more precise, the inserted pieces) as if this was done by Resolver itself.
+This is when I added the first dirty hack - I patched the instrumented AST (more precisely, the inserted pieces) as if this was done by Resolver itself.

 The second hack I used was even nastier.
 You see, when we insert cover point like